Learn how to measure air quality using an indoor air quality monitor and other useful tools.

 What does it test?
 This varies by device, but almost all of them test for particulate matter, chemical pollutants, and humidity.
 Some will track temperature, carbon monoxide, its less harmful friend carbon dioxide, and even formaldehyde levels.

-SN Tip: Particulate matter includes things like pollen and dust, and is essential to track because many IAQ issues are linked to it.
+Pro Tip: Particulate matter includes things like pollen and dust, and is essential to track because many IAQ issues are linked to it.

 There are a ton of examples of good IAQ monitors you can purchase for your home.
 Here are just a couple.

 Features: Dedicated app to track readings and compare them to outside air, smarthome enabled, offers general IAQ reading with single light

 Measures: Chemicals (VOCs), temperature, humidity, Carbon Dioxide